 Read all of Section B and this section before attempting any procedure.
-Pay particular attention to all Notices, Cautions, Dangers and Warnings.
+Pay particular attention to Notices, Cautions, Warnings and Dangers.

-GS-726-006 REVISION: A TITLE: EFFECTIVE: 10/19/92 SUPERCEDES: Rev -, ECN 027194 General Specification: Lightning Protection and Grounding
+GS-726-006 REVISION: A TITLE: EFFECTIVE: 10/19/92 SUPERCEDES: Rev -, ECN 027194 General Specification: Lightning Protection and Grounding trating or structurally damaging the building.
+This is done by providing a low impedance path from the air terminals to the earth electrode system.